AI Buy vs. Build: Which Approach is Right for Your Organization’s Needs?

 Adoption is accelerating rapidly.
 McKinsey’s 2025 survey found that 78% of organizations now use AI in at least one business function, up from 72% in early 2024 and just 55% the year before.
 IT showed the sharpest growth, rising from 27% to 36% in six months, followed closely by marketing, sales, and service operations.
 This surge shows that AI is no longer optional; it is becoming a baseline capability.

-Yet one strategic question shapes every adoption plan: AI Buy vs. Build — should you buy a pre-built AI solution or build one in-house?
-This blog explores both approaches, their advantages, drawbacks, and use cases, including when a hybrid model may offer the best balance.
+Yet one strategic question shapes every adoption plan: AI Buy vs. Build, should you buy a pre-built AI solution or build one in-house?
+Updated for 2026: This guide reflects the latest AI capabilities, pricing models, and decision frameworks for enterprise AI adoption.

 What Does It Mean to Buy an AI Solution?